-Malta The Netherlands Spain Sweden Switzerland United Kingdom No withholding tax is levied on royalty payments by a Malta company to a non-resident, unless: the said non-resident is engaged in trade or business in Malta through a permanent establishment situated in Malta and the royalties are effectively connected therewith; or the said non-resident is owned and controlled by, directly or indirectly, or acts on behalf of an individual or individuals who are ordinarily resident and domiciled in Malta.
+Malta The Netherlands Spain Sweden Switzerland United Kingdom No withholding tax is levied on royalty payments by a Malta company to a nonresident, unless: the said non-resident is engaged in trade or business in Malta through a permanent establishment situated in Malta and the royalties are effectively connected therewith; or the said non-resident is owned and controlled by, directly or indirectly, or acts on behalf of an individual or individuals who are ordinarily resident and domiciled in Malta.
 None.
-24% withholding tax, which can generally be reduced under a tax treaty.
-10% between associated companies in the EU until June 30, 2011.
-As from July 1, 2011, no withholding tax will apply pursuant to the provisions of the EC Interest and Royalty Directive.
+24.75% withholding tax (to be reduced to 24% from tax period 2014 onwards), which can generally be reduced under a tax treaty.
+No withholding tax applies between associated companies in the EU pursuant to the provisions of the EC Interest and Royalty Directive.
 Royalties are not subject to withholding tax, but they are subject to income tax in the hands of the payee unless a tax treaty limits Sweden's tax claim.
 As regards royalty payments between EU member states, the EC Interest and Royalty Directive applies.
 None.
-The UK levies 20% withholding tax on patent royalty payments and payments for copyrights made to non-residents.
+The UK levies 20% withholding tax on patent royalty payments and payments for copyrights made to non-residents, as well as on certain other classes of regular payments to non-residents.
 The UK has implemented the provisions of the EC Interest and Royalties Directive.

-4. Non-resident capital gains taxation
+Non-resident capital gains taxation 4.